 |Block Diagram of 2-M EME Station|

 To the left you can see the current block diagram of my 2-M EME station.
 It has evolved as this project has progressed.
+The diagram on the left is current as of October 29, 2017.
 Click on any photos to see a larger image.

 I started out planning for an extremely simple configuration that would just allow me to make the occasional EME QSO.
 But, as planning progressed, I kept adding features to make it the most efficient and productive station I could manage.
 To that end, I added the EA4TX Antenna Controller that when connected to software on my computer will automatically keep the antennas always pointed at the moon without the need for me to manually adjust the rotors.
 I then added the BG7TBL GPS Disciplined Oscillator that will take signals from the GPS satellites and produce a highly accurate 10 MHz reference signal for my Elecraft K3S to ensure it is precisely on frequency.
 This is very important with WSJT signals so I felt this would be something that would remove the necessity of my needing to manually insure the frequency accuracy of the radio.